samuel-casey/Tips_for_reading_the_Bitcoin_whitepaper/Tips_for_reading_the_Bitcoin_whitepaper.md

 >
 > **When overwhelmed by the technical aspects of crypto, start with a synopsis of the material (if its available).
 If you don't know where to look for those resources, ask for help.
 If I hadn't checked out these two sites, I wouldn't have been convinced reading the whitepaper was worth my time.**

-#### Q2: Why should I read the whitepaper if I can just read a synopsis of its principles?
+#### Q2: Why should I read the whitepaper if I can just read a less-technical synopsis?

 **A2:** When it comes to Crypto, you should never trust, and always verify.